smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

     </service>
 ```

-Let's see how and when a SDL application starts proxy.
+RouterService needs to communicate with every SDL application on device, so it's important to see how and when a SDL application starts proxy.

 ### How and when SDL apps start proxy
 There are two major triggers where SDL applications start SdlProxy; one is a broadcast intent sent from RouterService, and the other is all other cases where the app starts SdlProxy by itself.